MarcoBackman/CalendarUI/README.md

 > Set duty(watch) standers in a smart way to make simple
 >  and fair duty calendar schedule to everyone.

+> A calendar set is based on Georgian group calendar

 ## JAVA Version

 > Java(+javac) version: 15.0.1